-Occasionally the entrance is blocked to slow exiting bears (e.g., McKennan 1959:49).
-Bears taken in dens are typically butchered away from the den site to maintain the productivity of the den and to ensure its use by bears the following year (Nelson 1973; Sumida 1988:141-142, Sumida 1989).
+Once an occupied den is located, the bear is either shot through a hole in the top of the den or through the entrance.
+Sometimes the bear is disturbed and then shot as it exits the den.
+Occasionally, the entrance is blocked so as to slow the exit of the bear (e.g., McKennan 1959:49).
+Bears taken in dens are typically butchered away from the den site to maintain the productivity of the den and to ensure its use by bears the following year (Nelson 1973; Sumida 1988:141-142; Sumida 1989).

 Black bears are also harvested by using snares, which is typically done during the fall "when they are fat and seem to wander along well-defined trails" (Nelson 1973:116-117).
-In Chuathbaluk, Sleetmute, Lime Village, and Stony River, wire snares have been set in or near smokehouses in recent years to capture troublesome bears.
 Specific bear snaring techniques are discussed at length in Nelson (1973:116-117) and Nelson et al. (1982:44).
-For example, one technique involved placing the snare in a tall straight spruce tree near a well-traveled black bear trail.
+For example, one technique involves placing the snare in a tall, straight spruce tree near a well-traveled black bear trail.
 The tree is stripped of branches on one side up to a height of approximately 12 feet.
 A basket of fish is hung on a branch just above the trimmed area and the rawhide line of the snare forms a noose approximately 18 inches in diameter and approximately 9 feet above the ground.